 Crops: Cole crops

 Why is it a problem?
-Cabbage white butterfly is probably the most important of several moth pests that feed on Cole crops in Bhutan.
+The cabbage white butterfly is probably the most important of several moth pests that feed on Cole crops in Bhutan.
 It is a conspicuous pest that can be managed through regular monitoring and physical control, although insecticides are often used.
-It is mainly a problem in cabbage as market prices are reduced by the feeding damage to leaves, and the resulting frass (excreta).
+It is mainly a problem in cabbage, as market prices are reduced by the feeding damage to leaves, and the resulting frass (excreta).

 Where and when is it a problem?
 It occurs, and requires at least some management, in all Cole-crop growing areas.
 Damage is normally limited early in the season, but then increases.
-It doesn’t normally reach very high densities, perhaps because of the wide-spread use of insecticides.
-The aggregated feeding behaviour can also limit the proportion of plants affected within a field, and therefore losses.
+It doesn’t normally reach very high densities, perhaps because of the widespread use of insecticides.
+Aggregated feeding behavior can also reduce the proportion of plants affected within a field, and thus losses.

-Eggs are orange and conical with longitudinal ridges and laid in batches on the underside of leaves.
-Caterpillars grow to about 25 mm and have longitudinal yellow strips with many black spots.
+Eggs are orange, conical with longitudinal ridges, and laid in batches on the underside of leaves.
+Caterpillars grow to about 25 mm long and have longitudinal yellow stripes with many black spots.
 All larvae readily regurgitate a thick, repellent, green liquid from their guts to deter predators and parasitoids.
 Larvae pupate on vertical surfaces.
-Adults are large (5-7 cm wingspan) and white with two black spots on the upper side of forewings (females) or underside of forewings (males).
+Adults are large (5-7 cm wingspan) and white, with two black spots on the upper side of the forewings (females) or underside of the forewings (males).
 The day-flying adults are commonly seen flying in and around Cole crops and other host plants.

-The aggregated feeding habits of these caterpillars can completely defoliate an individual plant leaving only the tough midrib and the veins in leaves.
-Attacks occur from seedlings through to the heading stage.
-Larvae initially feed on the first-formed outer leaves which often appear riddled with irregularly shaped holes.
-As caterpillars mature they feed on the centre of the plant.
+The aggregated feeding habits of these caterpillars can completely defoliate an individual plant, leaving only the tough midrib and the veins in the leaves.
+Attacks occur from the seedling stage through the heading stage.
+Larvae initially feed on the newly formed outer leaves, which often appear riddled with irregularly shaped holes.
+As caterpillars mature, they feed on the center of the plant.
 Their excretions can be found between leaves.

 Lifecycle: There may be 2–3 generations per year in Bhutan.
-Eggs hatch in 8–10 days, larval development takes about 30 days and the pupal stage lasts about 2-3 weeks in summer.
-Larvae are gregarious for most of their life, only becoming semi-independent towards the end of the final instar.
-They pupate on or under a protective surface off the ground, which can be some distance away from where it last fed.
-They over-winter as pupae.
+Eggs hatch in 8–10 days, larval development takes about 30 days, and the pupal stage lasts about 2-3 weeks in the summer.
+Larvae are gregarious for most of their lives, only becoming semi-independent towards the end of the final instar.
+They pupate on or under a protective surface off the ground, which can be some distance from where it last fed.
+They overwinter as pupae.

-Dispersal: Adults are active flies so can easily disperse between fields.
-Mass-migrations have been observed in India.
+Dispersal: Adults are active flies and can easily disperse between fields.
+Mass migrations have been observed in India.
 Larvae can move between plants.

 When can damage be expected?
 Populations are probably being suppressed by the prophylactic use of insecticides across commercially-grown Cole crops.
 Early crops are seldom injured because they mature before populations have built up sufficiently.
-Elsewhere, high temperatures and more sunshine hours, accompanied by low relative humidity and rainfall, has been found to favour population build-ups.
+Elsewhere, high temperatures and more sunshine hours, accompanied by low relative humidity and rainfall, has been found to favor population buildups.

 Effect of variety